 Do-It-Yourself Usability Testing

-In this four-week course, you will learn how to gather feedback from your users cheaply and effectively in order to improve your website.
-You will walk through the process of developing personas, primary tasks, and sample scenarios.
-You will learn the best methods for testing these scenarios with users in an authentic way in different library environments.
+In this 4-week course, you will learn how to conduct effective usability tests in order to improve your website.
+You will walk through the process of defining primary tasks and translating them into scenarios, making a plan, recruiting participants, and conducting the actual tests.
 You will learn how to analyze the results to make decisions about your website’s information architecture, labeling, and content.
-You will strategize about how to implement affordable methods of usability testing in a systematic and sustainable way.
-Finally, you will learn how to implement other user research methods on a budget, including card sorting, ethnographic field studies, and surveys.
+You will also strategize about how to implement affordable methods of usability testing in a systematic and sustainable way.

 This course can be taken as one of six courses needed to earn our Certificate in User Experience (UX), but can be taken as a stand-alone course as well.

 Laura-Edythe Coleman is a Museum Informaticist: her focus is on the point of convergence for museums, information, people, and technology.
 Knowing that societies need museums for creating and sustaining cultural memory, she strives to help communities co-create heritage collections with museums.
 She holds a PhD in Information Science, a Masters of Library and Information Science and a Bachelors of Fine Arts.
 She can be reached via Twitter: @lauraedythe, website: www.lauraedythe.com, or by email firstname.lastname@example.org

 This is an online class that is taught asynchronously, meaning that participants do the work on their own time as their schedules allow.
 The class does not meet together at any particular times, although the instructor may set up optional sychronous chat sessions.
 Instruction includes readings and assignments in one-week segments.
 Class participation is in an online forum environment.